Common Parent Questions

-3. What is your refund policy for cancellations?

-There is a $35 processing & admin fee reserved with any summer camp cancellation (this covers admin time and the credit card processing fees we are charged).
+There is a $35 processing & admin fee reserved with any summer camp cancellation (this covers administration time and the credit card processing fees we are charged).
 All summer camp deposits ($195) are refundable until April 1st, at which point deposits may no longer be refundable.
 There is no fee for switching camp weeks – assuming the requested week is still available at the time.

 4. When does my camper choose her activities?

-This time